 Food City Kickstarter

-TagsAbstract Expressionist Anatomy of Fear art world book festivals Bravo brooklyn Center for Fiction chelsea Crime Fiction Academy Dark End of the Street drawings Edward Hopper Ellery Queen Emotional Damage Exhibitions Inherit the Dead Interview It Occurs to Me That I Am America Joyce Carol Oates LA Noire Lawrence Block Lee Child Megan Abbott Mysterious Book Shop Nate Rodiguez Nate Rodriguez new books and anthologies New Jersey Noir new york Politics PTSD readings S.J.
-Rozan short stories studio The Center for Fiction The Marijuana Chronicles The Murder Notebook The New Yorker The New York Times Trauma TV Appearances Warhol series Work of Art writer's advice
+TagsAbstract Expressionist Anatomy of Fear book festivals Bravo brooklyn Center for Fiction chelsea Crime Fiction Academy Dark End of the Street drawings Edward Hopper Ellery Queen Emotional Damage Exhibitions Inherit the Dead Interview It Occurs to Me That I Am America Joyce Carol Oates LA Noire Lawrence Block Lee Child Megan Abbott Mysterious Book Shop Nate Rodiguez Nate Rodriguez new books and anthologies New Jersey Noir new york Politics PTSD readings S.J.
+Rozan short stories studio The Center for Fiction The Marijuana Chronicles The Murder Notebook The New Yorker The New York Times The Widower's Notebook Trauma TV Appearances Warhol series Work of Art writer's advice

 Tag Archives: Center for Fiction

 Mary Higgins Clark is smart, funny, down to earth and earthy.
 When I asked her to speak at Crime Fiction Academy she didn’t hesitate.
 She contributed a chapter to the serial novel I put together for Touchstone/Simon & Schuster, “Inherit the Dead” and was never Read more…

 Linda Fairstein is one of those people who is so accomplished and so smart she could be intimidating if she were not so damn nice.
 Her life as a NYC prosecutor informs her novels with a kind of veritas we all wish we had.
 When Read more…

 Elmore Leonard was the very first Master Class writer I invited to Crime Fiction Academy and he said yes!
 He is every bit as sharp and funny as his novels, which you can see in this video.